salemove/ios-sdk-widgets/docs/Customization/Creating-a-Theme.md

 ```

 After creation, theme's appearance can be customized through its properties.
 More information about them can be found in other pages from the Customization category.

+**NB!** `Theme`'s initializer also has a `showsPoweredBy` parameter.
+It controls whether the dialogs show the "Powered by Glia" logo at the bottom.
+The use of this parameter must be agreed with the Glia representatives.
+Default value is `true`.